-The Board found that you enlisted in the Marine Corps on 2 March 1978 at age 19.
-Your record reflects that you received three nonjudicial punishments.
-The offenses included failure to obey a lawful order on two occasions, possession of marijuana, smoking on post, disrespect, dereliction of duty, and absence from your appointed place of duty.
-On 6 February 1981 you received a general discharge in accordance with an expeditious discharge program.
+The Board found that you enlisted in the Marine Corps on 21 October 1975 at age 17.
+The record reflects that you received seven nonjudicial punishments.
+The offenses included unauthorized absences totalling 27 days, failure to obey a lawful order, absence from your appointed place of duty on three occasions, dereliction of duty, and failure to obey a lawful order.
+Thereafter, you were separated under honorable conditions and transferred to the Marine Corps Reserve.

 Character of service is based, in part, on one's conduct and proficiency averages, both of which are computed from marks assigned during periodic evaluations.
-Your conduct and proficiency averages were 3.8 and 3.4, respectively.
+Your conduct and proficiency averages were 3.9 and 4.4, respectively.
 A minimum average conduct mark of 4.0 was required for a fully honorable characterization of service at the time of separation.

 In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity.
-However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge given the three disciplinary actions, and the fact that your conduct average was insufficiently high to warrant a fully honorable discharge.
+However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge given the seven disciplinary actions as well as the fact that your conduct average was insufficiently high to warrant a fully honorable discharge.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.